Violence breaks out in Kanpur during protest against BJP leader’s comment about Prophet Muhammad

 Videos on social media showed residents hurling stones at each others.

-Kanpur District Magistrate Neha Sharma said the situation has been brought under control.
-Action will be taken against the culprits, she said, adding that additional police force has been deployed.
+“Some young men numbering 50-100 suddenly stepped out on the streets and started sloganeering,” Meena said.
+“Another group opposed it and it escalated to stone-pelting.
+Around eight to ten cops were present at the spot then who tried to intervene and controlled the situation to some extent.”

+Meanwhile, Prime Minister Narendra Modi and President Ram Nath Kovind were attending an event 80 kilometres from the spot where the clashes broke out.

-Three first information reports have been filed against Sharma for her comments.
+Three first information reports have been filed against Nupur Sharma for her comments.

 The BJP leader made the remarks during a show about the Gyanvapi mosque-Kashi Vishwanath temple dispute on Times Now on May 26.
 A day later, the news channel distanced itself from Sharma’s comments after a huge controversy erupted on social media.